 Hearts of Oak will return to training today at their Ajax park grounds after the team were giving a three-day break last Thursday.
 The Technical handlers of the club handed the team a some time out of training after a very tight fixture schedule came to an end.
 Hearts played three games in eight days, beating Olympics a fortnight ago, before losing to Tema Youth in midweek, and recovering to defeat to defeat fierce rivals Asante Kotoko last Sunday.
 After recovery training sessions on Monday, Wednesday and Thursday, the technical team decided to break the players for three days with no game coming up the weekend ahead.

 Players of Accra based Hearts of Oak boycotted training this morning over unpaid salary.
 The players refused to turn up for training at their Legon training grounds on Tuesday over claims of unpaid salary.
 This decision by the players if not solved could be a big blow to the club as the Ghana Premier League begins this weekend.
 Hearts begins it league campaign with a fierce game against Inter Allies in either Saturday or Sunday depending on the results of the Black Stars semi final game against Cameroon on Thursday.

-Black Stars returned to training this morning after beating Uganda in their Group D opener.
-The Stars trained at their Sogara Stadium at Port Gentil as they prepare for their next game.
-All players took part in the session apart from Schalke's Baba Rahman who is in Libreville for a test on an injury he picked up in yesterday's game.
-Ghana clash with Mali on Saturday as they seek to end their 34 year old AFCON trophy drought.
+The Ghana Black Stars team has returned to training this morning after beating the Cranes of Uganda in their Group D opener yesterday in at the Stade de Port Gentil.
+The Stars trained at their Sogara Stadium at Port Gentil as they prepare for their next game against Mali in a few days time.
+All players took part in the session apart from Schalke's Abdul Baba Rahman who is in Libreville for a test on an injury he picked up in yesterday's game.
+Ghana clash with Mali on Saturday as they seek to book a place in the second as they look to end their 34 year old AFCON trophy drought this year.